 Graduate students receive an introduction to library services as part of their school orientations prior to the start of classes.
 Librarians then attend courses to teach students how to do specialized research in their field of study.
 As graduate students often return to school many years after their undergraduate work, librarians also provide basic instruction on doing research with current library resources and tools.
 Librarians work closely with faculty members to tailor instruction sessions and accompanying research guides to particular assignments.
 Sessions are available for any class offered through Dominican.

-Workshops, both in-person and online, on various research tools and trends are offered throughout the semester for current Dominican students, faculty and staff.
-Workshop details, schedules and registration forms are available here.
+Workshops, both in-person and online, on various research tools and trends are offered during the semester for current Dominican students, faculty and staff.
+Register to attend a session on our workshop calendar.